moule-group/DCS-Flow/README.md

 sbatch run_ttf-tcnq.py
 ```

-Once the job has completed, the following files can be found in the TTF-TCNQ folder.
+Once the job has completed, the following files will be added to the TTF-TCNQ folder.
 ```
-1-optimization		3-oclimax		err.out			run_ttf-tcnq.py
+1-optimization		3-oclimax
-2-phonons		out.out			workflow_params.json
+2-phonons
 ```

 Use a file transfer software like Globus to transfer the wanted files to your personal computer.
 Open the 3-oclimax folder and click on the png file to view to INS specta.